cecid/hermes-docs/docs/source/installation.rst

 Before executing the following ebMS web service usage sample, the partnership from `Creating an ebMS Partnership`_ must be created.

 #.
-Send a message to the local Hermes 2 server using the script :program:`ebms-send`.
+Send a message to the local Hermes server using the script :program:`ebms-send`.

-   This program creates and sends a request attached with the payload named :file:`testpayload` under the directory :file:`{<HERMES2_HOME>}/sample/config/ebms-send` to Hermes 2.
+   This program creates and sends a request attached with the payload named :file:`testpayload` under the directory :file:`{<HERMES2_HOME>}/sample/config/ebms-send` to Hermes.

    Upon successful execution, an output similar to the following will be displayed: